Thank you for stopping by to read about this incredibly tasty SLOW COOKER CORNED BEEF.

 - My family likes me to cook the brisket until it shreds easily for both the Reubens and the Hash.

 If you are planning on making Reuben sandwiches, cook the corned beef 4 to 5 hours in the slow cooker.
 After 4 or 5 hours on high, you will be able to slice the corned beef.
 If you cook the corned beef longer about 6 to 7 hours on high, it will fall apart.
-You could use the shredded corned beef for Reuben or the amazing corned beef hash on the following page.
+You could use the shredded corned beef for Reuben or the fantastic corned beef hash on the following page.

 The Slow Cooker Corned Beef is so flavorful so when you add potatoes and a fried egg to it you have a mouth full of excitement.
 When making this corned beef hash, be sure to allow the potatoes and corned beef enough time in the skillet to get brown or crusty.
 The crusty part is the best!